olets/spaceship-prompt/docs/Options.md

 Git section is consists with `git_branch` and `git_status` subsections.
 It is shown only in Git repositories.

+You can turn off the `git_branch` and `git_status` subsections on a per-repo basis by setting the appropriate Git config.
+To not show Git branch info for the current repo, run `git config spaceship.gitbranch=false`.
+To not show Git status info for the current repo, run `git config spaceship.gitstatus=false`.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |
 | `SPACESHIP_GIT_SHOW` | `true` | Show Git section |